 - AC coupling.
 Use your old solar system to charge your new battery.

 But before we even discuss batteries, let’s talk battery-less.

 Update 20/04/2022 – New “peak demand” charges / penalties have started to show up on Queensland power bills and they look like they’ll become the new normal.
 If you’re getting these charges already or just want to be prepared for when they change your plan.
 Solar Batteries could be a good option.
 You can check out our BYD battery pricing page here.

 Batteryless backup – Gen 24 PV point

-Batteries are not yet cost-effective – unless you factor in the value of having power in a blackout, or you are a zombie apocalypse closet-prepper.
-Enter the Fronius Gen 24.
-You can now have power in a blackout without a battery.
+With the Fronius Gen 24 you can now have power in a blackout without a battery.
 Fronius cleverly call the feature “PV Point” (PV = solar power).
 I call it Batteryless Backup.

 PV point is not a perfect solution.
 It will only operate when the sun is out, and it won’t back up your whole house.
 Instead, we install one dedicated power point next to the inverter or in your house.
 That dedicated power point will only turn on in a blackout.
 In the event of a blackout, you’ll need to run an extension lead to your fridge.

 The PV point will output a maximum of 3000w, so as long as your solar is producing at least 3000W you could easily run a fridge, a deep freezer, charge your phone, run a computer and have some left over.
 It could run an electric frypan, a toaster and a kettle.
 Just not all at the same time.